BarryCarlyon/twitch_developerrig_manifester/README.md

 - Reopen Project - Open a Project Manifest file and (re)add that project to the Rig for use

 # Quick Start Usage Instructions

+Read the [Blog Post](https://barrycarlyon.co.uk/wordpress/2023/04/04/the-twitch-extensions-developer-rig-is-dead/) or this quick start:

 ## New Users